Jolla (smartphone): Retail availability

 Jolla started shipping the phone in late November 2013.
 At first the phone could only be ordered on the web from within the European Union.

 The phone also became available in the stores of the Finnish carrier DNA on 11 December 2013.

 On 28 April 2014, the Jolla phone became available in Estonia at the outlets of Elisa Eesti, the first operator outside Finland to offer the phone in their shops.

 On 25 July 2014 Jolla opened the first Jolla store in Kazakhstan in association with Mobile Invest.

 On 12 August 2014 Jolla was launched in Hong Kong in a partnership with 3 Hong Kong.

 In September 2014, Jolla launched in India on e-retailer Snapdeal.

 In November 2014, Jolla launched in Russia.

 Support

 Sailfish OS updates were provided for the Jolla 1 for 7 years.

 Other Linux distributions like postmarketOS continue to provide updates for the original Jolla phone but don't support calls, SMS or mobile data.

+Jolla Phone (2026)

+The Jolla Phone (2026) is the successor to the J1, announced on 5 December 2025 and shown at Mobile World Congress 2026.
+It is marketed as an independent European Linux smartphone, emphasising privacy, long-term software support, and Android app compatibility without Google services.

+Hardware

+The device is powered by a MediaTek Dimensity 7100 processor with 8 GB of LPDDR4X RAM and 256 GB of UFS 2.2 storage, expandable via microSD.
+The display is a 6.36" FullHD AMOLED panel at 390 ppi, protected by Gorilla Glass.
+The camera system consists of a 50 MP primary and 13 MP ultrawide on the rear.
+The 5,500 mAh battery is user-replaceable, continuing the J1 design tradition.
+A physical privacy switch disabling the microphone, camera, and Bluetooth is included, alongside a side-mounted fingerprint scanner.
+Connectivity includes 5G, Wi-Fi 6, Bluetooth 5.4, NFC, and dual nano-SIM.

+The Other Half (TOH) modular accessory interface returns with 7 pogo pins and I3C bus support, with full CAD specifications released to enable community hardware development.

+Software

+The phone ships with Sailfish OS 5.2.11 Jolla guarantees a minimum of five years of OS updates.
+A review by Gadget Hacks noted that Sailfish OS treats privacy as a fundamental architectural principle, offering real-time visibility into network connections and granular data flow controls not available on mainstream platforms.

+Release

+Pre-orders opened in December 2025 at €499, capped at 10,000 units, with the first batch selling out in under 48 hours.
+Retail pricing is expected at €599–699.
+The phone is initially available in the EU, UK, Norway, and Switzerland.
+The Associated Press covered the device at MWC 2026 as a privacy-focused handset for Europeans.
+First batch shipping was in July 2026.